Xavier Coates: Junior career

 Xavier Coates began playing junior football on the Gold Coast for the Currumbin Eagles in 2010 at the age of 9 years old.
-Coates never made an underage representative team as a junior, being over looked on multiple occasions.
+Coates never made an underage representative team as a junior, being overlooked on multiple occasions.
 After a brief pursuit of an athletics career, he returned to the field and played part in the Currumbin Eagles' undefeated premiership winning Under-16 team in 2017.
 This was to be pivotal as on a cold May evening with the Currumbin Eagles playing the Helensvale Hornets a Brisbane Broncos' talent scout had come to view the game as several young Broncos contracted players were playing including Tom Dearden.

 The scout only had eyes for one player after the game, Xavier.
 After being signed to the Bronco's Coates was invited to the Broncos' summer camp where he impressed coaches and trainers and was selected in the 2018 Queensland emerging Under-18 Origin Squad despite being 16 years old and never having played a representative game.
-Coates was selected in the 2018 Queensland Under-18 State of Origin side who went down to NSW 16-10.
+Coates was selected in the 2018 Queensland Under-18 State of Origin side who went down to NSW 16–10.

 In 2018, he was instrumental in the Currumbin Eagles' U17 Premiership where he was coached by former Melbourne Storm player Matt Geyer.
 He also featured in the Mal Meninga Cup with the Tweed Heads Seagulls.
 In 2019 he was fast tracked to senior rugby league with the Currumbin Eagles, making his Queensland Cup debut for the Tweed Heads Seagulls, however as he was not a contracted Gold Coast Titans player, he was transferred to Broncos' feeder club Redcliffe Dolphins.

-Coates was selected in junior representative teams (Under-18 South Coast) and the Under-18 Queensland Schoolboys squad and once again was selected in the Queensland emerging Under-18 Origin Squad and played in the junior State of Origin match against NSW, where Queensland won the game 34-12, with Coates named player of the match.
+Coates was selected in junior representative teams (Under-18 South Coast) and the Under-18 Queensland Schoolboys squad and once again was selected in the Queensland emerging Under-18 Origin Squad and played in the junior State of Origin match against NSW, where Queensland won the game 34–12, with Coates named player of the match.